Kishor-550/DBMS/README.md

 WHERE phone LIKE '%9';
 ```

-3.3 phone numbers do not end with 9
+Get the customers whose phone numbers do not end with 9

 ```sql
 SELECT *